DevVoxel/AutoSVGAnim/README.md

 # AutoSVGAnim
 Automatically animates imported SVG code.
+Small test project to be turned into React Components for other sites.